 The legal basis for the processing of this data is your express consent (Art.
 6 para.
 1 lit. a GDPR).

-4.1 Identification/Ident: When you use the “Identify” service, you have various options for identifying yourself to us.
-The data processing depends on (1) the chosen identification method (see sections 4.2 to 4.7) and (2) the chosen document.
+4.1 Identification/Ident: When you use the “Identify” service, Verimi provides several options to verify your identity.
+For the purpose of verifying your identity, the data processing depends on (1) the chosen identification method (see sections 4.2 to 4.7) and (2) the chosen document.

 For identity cards, passports and electronic residence titles, we process as far as available: